 As mentioned earlier, the fighters’ rankings don’t matter as much as the skill and familiarity of the players using them.
-Tekken is a well-balanced and technical fighting game that you can make any character shine with enough practice.
+Tekken is a well-balanced and technical fighting game that lets you make any character shine if you have enough practice.

-For this reason, we’ll provide a list of popular terms with their meanings in Tekken (and the fighting game genre).
-The last section of this article also gives some tips to help you get started in mastering the competitive aspect of Tekken 7.
+For this reason, we’ve made this list of popular terms with their meanings in Tekken (and in the fighting game genre).
+In the last section of this guide, you can also find some tips to help you get started in mastering the competitive aspect of Tekken 7.

 - Frames – A unit of time used to measure how fast certain moves are executed by the fighter.
-There are a few cases in tournaments where the winner wins a match because they used a move with fewer frames (the move will connect faster).
+There are a few cases in tournaments where a character wins a match because they used a move with fewer frames (the move will connect faster).

 - Juggle – A term often used in the fighting game community.
-It is the action of hitting your opponent while they are suspended in midair (making blocks impossible).
+It refers to the action of hitting your opponent while they are suspended in midair (making blocks impossible).

-- Punish – Taking advantage of an opponent’s mistakes (usually a missed strike, grab, or poor positioning).
-The best players can instantly capitalize on the other player’s missteps.
+- Punish – Taking advantage of an opponent’s mistakes (usually a missed strike or grab, or poor positioning).
+The best players can instantly capitalize on other players’ missteps.

 - Poke – Poking is like jabbing in boxing.
-It’s used as a quick, low-damage move that can gauge the opponent’s position, disrupt a combo, or set up a combo of your own.
+It’s used as a quick, low-damage move that can gauge the opponent’s position or disrupt a combo.
+You can also use it to set up a combo of your own.

 - Pushback – The distance a fighter moves back after a successful block.
 If you’re on the offensive, using moves that have great pushback can prevent the opponent from punishing you.

 - Tech – “Teching” is a popular skill in fighting games wherein you cancel some frames by hitting punch or kick at the right time.
-The best example of this is teching before hitting the ground to get up faster, avoiding the enemy continuation.
+The best example of this is teching before hitting the ground to get up faster, avoiding the enemy.

 - Wall splat/walling – Refers to a situation wherein a fighter is pinned to the edge of the arena, therefore making them more vulnerable to chain combos and juggles.